efrecon/efrecon.github.io/_posts/2018-02-22-secured-reverse-proxying-of-containers.md

-In most projects, you will be making use of the [proxy](https://caddyserver.com/docs/proxy) directive to provide a single entrypoint on 443 and reroute access to various containers, implementing various services of your architecture.
-As the project grows, so will the number of containers and restart will occur.
-As good Caddy is, it still only takes a snapshots of the running containers when it starts.
+In most projects, you will be making use of the [proxy](https://caddyserver.com/docs/proxy) directive to provide a single entrypoint on 443 and reroute access to various containers, implementing the various services of your architecture.
+As the project grows, so will the number of containers and restarts will occur.
+As good Caddy is, it still only takes a snapshot of the running containers when it starts.
 This means that managing dependencies between all those containers will easily start to get more complex.

-[caddy-gen](https://github.com/wemake-services/caddy-gen) relieves from part of this complexity by watching containers that are present on the host and, provided that they have setup on a number of labels, will automatically generate a configuration file in order to proxy those containers.
+[caddy-gen](https://github.com/wemake-services/caddy-gen) relieves from part of this complexity by watching containers that are present on the host and, provided that they have setup a number of labels, will automatically (re-)generate a configuration file in order to proxy those containers.
 The implementation is simple and builds upon the ideas of [nginx-proxy](https://github.com/jwilder/nginx-proxy), which does pretty much a similar job, but on top of nginx.